bclemenzi/sans-server-plugin/README.md

   * Converts the required build.properties into our runtime properties file used by our Lambda functions

  * deploy-lambda-gateway
-  * Creates our S3 bucker for hosting your SansServer-based application
+  * Creates our S3 bucket for hosting your SansServer-based application
-  * A deployment folder used to store the deployed versions of our Lambda functions.
-The default is set to:  bucket_name/deploy
+  * Creates a deployment folder used to store the deployed versions of our Lambda functions.
+The default is set to:  "deploy"
   * Configures the bucket for Static Website Hosting setting the Index Doc to "index.html" and the Error Doc to "error.html"
   * Creates a bucket policy statement that allows s3:GetObject on "arn:aws:s3:::bucket_name/*"

  * deploy-webapp - COMING SOON
+  * Creates our S3 bucket for hosting your SansServer-based application
+  * Configures the bucket for Static Website Hosting setting the Index Doc to "index.html" and the Error Doc to "error.html"
   * Uploads the contents of the project's src/main/webapp folder to your S3 bucket.